stonepros/stone/doc/stoneadm/services/index.rst

 To see the status of one
-of the services running in the Ceph cluster, do the following:
+of the services running in the Stone cluster, do the following:

 #.
 Use the command line to print a list of services.
 #.
 Locate the service whose status you want to check.